papagamedev/papagamedev.github.io/articles/blog/_posts/2017-03-21-dad-thieves-are-bad.md

 author: jpl
 lang: en
 translation_url: papa-malos-los-ladrones.html
-summary: Since the robbery I suffered in my car, I had to explain to my son that some people don’t have good intentions.
+description: Since the robbery I suffered in my car, I had to explain to my son that some people don’t have good intentions.
 Cops and thieves videogames.
 ---

 A couple of months ago, I took my son Diego (12) to play a game for his Hockey team, and since the guards did not allow me to park inside the stadium, I had to leave the car parked on the street, with around 20 or 30 other cars.